Sarvesh-CSE/Computer_Organization/0.Theory/pre_course.md

 * e.g., is there a multiply instruction?

 ## Why do we study this subject?
-* It explores how machines are designed, built and operated.
+* It explores how machines are designed, built, and operated.
-* Knowing what's inside will help you design/develop/implement applications in an efficient manner.
+* Knowing what's inside will help you design/develop/implement applications efficiently.
-* You will be able to make informed and logical decisions instead of relying on a mediocre guessing game.
+* You can make informed and logical decisions instead of relying on a mediocre guessing game.

 **Bibliograpghy**
 * http://web.eecs.utk.edu/~mbeck/classes/cs160/lectures/